Shippable/docs/sources/ci/matrix-builds.md

       env: ISOLATED=false
       nodePool: default_nodePool
 ```
 This adds a particular job to the build matrix with the specified parameters on the default_nodePool.
-If [multiple node pools](runtime-config/) are configured in the yml and `nodePool` tag is not specified, then the included job will run only on the first node pool.
-The build section is inherited from the build section for that particular node pool.
-Say, the `pre_ci_boot` section for a node pool `foo` is configured to use image `bar`.
-The matrix include job which runs on `foo` node pool will run on the `bar` image.

-If no runtime is specified, then the included job will run on the default node pool.
-The matrix include job can be configured such that a build can be run on a node pool not specified in the runtime section.

 You can use this method to create a build matrix containing only specific combinations.
-Consider the example bellow:
+Consider the example below:

 ```
 matrix: